How

 Many

-self-expression but also a great way to develop fitness, beauty and sensuality.
+great form of self-expression but also a great way to develop fitness,

 Our